What is Trulicity (Dulaglutide)?

 How to Take

 Trulicity comes in a once-weekly injectable pen.
-The Trulicity Pen is easy to self-administer and should be injected subcutaneously once a week into the stomach, thigh, or upper arm.
-Trulicity can be administered at any time of day but should be given on the same day weekly and the time should be kept as consistent as possible.
+The pen is easy to self-administer and should be injected subcutaneously once a week into the stomach, thigh, or upper arm.
+Medication can be administered at any time of day but should be given on the same day weekly and the time should be kept as consistent as possible.
 Injection sites should be rotated with each use.
-Each pen contains a single dose of Trulicity and should be discarded into a sharp’s container after use.
+Each pen contains a single dose and should be discarded into a sharp’s container after use.

 Trulicity is available in the form of a single-dose pen in the following strengths